varkor/blog/_drafts/2018-08-28-feasible-functors-in-rust.markdown

 In this post, I'm going to take a look at one of the assertions and see if there's any way we might address it.
 In doing so, I hope to show that a functorial abstraction for existing interfaces in Rust is not as impossible as some think.

+[Note: it turned out that I wasn't the only one to be thinking about this problem recently.
+[Here's a very similar solution](https://gist.github.com/eddyb/5fcbc9ee442b6ce9c63bbf1ba54e70d6#gistcomment-2690193) to the one in this post.]

 ## The problem

 > Okay, so **Monad can't abstract over Future**, but still let's have Monad.